Central Connecticut State University celebrates diversity and welcomes applications from all students!

 Institutional Financial Aid

 Connecticut enacted a new state law in 2018 (PA 18-2) that makes undocumented students eligible for institutional financial aid.
 To qualify, students must meet certain age, residency, and criminal history requirements and provide an affidavit stating their intent to legalize their immigration status when they are eligible to do so.
-To apply, please click here.
+For the 2021-2022 application, click here.

 The CSCU System has set up the CSCU - DACA: Legal & Community Resources website with more resources and services for DACA recipients.